 Who should use this chart?

 Everyone at Cornell must comply with regulations and university policy when using institutional information.
-Regulated or confidential data types may be sent through or stored within only those applications where Cornell or its vendors have implemented the privacy and security safeguards required by law or university policy.
+Regulated or high-risk university data types may be sent through or stored within only those applications where Cornell or its vendors have implemented the privacy and security safeguards required by law or university policy.

 Use the Regulated Data Chart to identify services that potentially can be used with your data type before you send or store data.
 Your department/unit policies and your data steward ultimately govern whether you can use a particular service to send, store, or share regulated data.
 There are important details to be aware of, so this is a case where reading the "fine print" is critical.